Two decades of km-resolution satellite-based measurements of the precipitable water vapor above the Atacama Desert: Introduction

-At the same time, \cite{BOHM2020103192} studied the variability of the integrated water vapor column over the Atacama region, mainly using reanalysis data from the European Centre for Medium-Range Weather Forecasts (ECMWF) Reanalysis \citep[ERA5;][]{Hersbach2020_ERA5} to determine trends over the entire 20th Century.
-They also compare these data to satellite data from MODIS spanning 2000-2010, and find that in years dominated by La Ni\~na, the variability increases, producing more extreme PWV values.
+At the same time, \cite{BOHM2020103192} studied the variability of the integrated water vapor column over the entire Atacama region, mainly using climate reanalysis data from ERA-20C to determine trends over the entire 20th Century at 125~km resolution.
+They validate the ERA-20C data using satellite data from MODIS spanning 2000-2010, and use the former to show that the variability in the integrated water vapor increases in years dominated by La Niña, producing more extreme values as a result.

-In this study, we are concerned with conditions that affect astronomical observations at submillimeter (submm) and mm wavelengths (e.g. 30-1000~GHz), though we note that such conditions also affect visible wavelength observations.